 Beata will get her MFA in screenwriting from the American Film Institute Conservatory in Los Angeles in 2019.
-She has a Bachelor of Arts degree in film, theatre and social sciences from Sarah Lawrence College, New York.
-She has also studied business at Aalto University School of Business in Helsinki, music at the Pop & Jazz Conservatory of Helsinki and improv comedy at the Upright Citizens Brigade Theatre and the Magnet Theatre in New York.
+She has a Bachelor of Arts degree in film, theatre and social sciences from Sarah Lawrence College, New York, and has also studied business at Aalto University School of Business in Helsinki, music at the Pop & Jazz Conservatory of Helsinki and improv comedy at the Groundlings, the Upright Citizens Brigade Theatre and the Magnet Theatre.
 She is a graduate of the Professional Performing Arts School in New York.

 The hand-drawn animated feature, Moomins on the Riviera premiered in London Film Festival on October 11th, 2014 and has already been sold to over 50 countries.
 The Scandinavian holiday countdown for children, Tommy’s Supersofa (2013) has aired on Svenska YLE, MTV3 and on NRK.
 In 2010 the company completed the highly acclaimed documentary feature about Ingrid Bergman’s former butler, Paavo, a Life in Five Courses, which opened the Eurodoc filmfestival in Oslo, Norway in 2012.

 Handle Productions’ most distinguished collaborations include the Finnish-French feature Le Havre by Aki Kaurismäki (premiered at the 64th Cannes Film Festival in Compétition, 2011), Hemilä being the “productrice exécutive” and Bad Family by Aleksi Salmenperä (premiered at Berlinale/Panorama, 2010), Hemilä being the line producer.